BeerendraMC/CustomAngularMaterialGrid/README.md

   value: string | number;
   viewValue: string | number;
 }

-export interface CustomTemplateEmitData {
-  column: string;
-  rowData: any;
-}
 ```

 ### `GridConfig` properties:

 - `name`: represents the name of the property to bind to.
 This should match the property name of your model
-- `label`: represents the column label to display on the grid
+- `label`: represents the column header label to display on the grid
 - `columnType`: it’s of type ColumnType enum.
 It represents what kind of values that the column is going to have.
 The Date column will display date objects in ‘MMM dd, yyyy’ format
 - `style`: style object.
 Styles provided here will apply to the respective column
 - `sort`: represents whether the sort option is required on the column or not (defaults to false)